sarahch/sarahch.github.io/aboutme.md

 My name is Sarah Cousins Hoopes.
 I have the following qualities:

 - There is nothing I do better than talk about nothing all day
-- Problem solver commonly found repurposing items for creative use in unintended ways
+- Obsessive problem solver commonly found repurposing items for creative use in unintended ways

-What else do you need?
+I also excel at run-on sentences, but I'm trying to slim them down.

 ### My history